Economic trends and topics to help you.

 U.S. Housing News:

 - U.S. existing home sales rise.
-The National Association of Realtors reported that existing home sales increased 2.5% to a seasonally adjusted annual pace of 5.34 million units, higher than economists’ expected pace of 5.25 million units.
-Mortgage rates had been dropping since the Federal Reserve suspended its monetary policy tightening.
+The National Association of Realtors reported that July’s existing home sales rose 2.5% to a seasonally adjusted annual pace of 5.42M units, stronger than economists expected annual pace of 5.39M.
+Falling mortgage rates were believed to be supporting sales.

 - European Markets

 Eurozone unemployment rate stays steady.
 Eurostat reported that the unemployment rate within the Eurozone stayed unchanged at 7.5% in July, the lowest level since July 2008.
 Economists were expecting the same.
 Amongst the largest countries within the bloc, unemployment rate fell in Germany and Spain while rising in Italy.

 Eurozone inflation falls.
 Inflation within the 19-member region remained sluggish in August.
 Preliminary reading of the harmonized index of consumer prices (HICP) rose 1% year-over-year, down from the 1.1% annual pace reported in July; economists were expecting the same increase.
 The core measure, which excludes energy, food, alcohol and tobacco components, remained steady, rising 0.9% on the year.